 Keep in mind that no legal scholarship or grant-finding service will require you to pay an upfront fee, and in no way will they be able to improve your chances of obtaining a scholarship or a grant by paying them money.
 In fact, if one of these services requires you to pay any money at all, run away quickly.

-More on This Topic: The Money Hunt: Ins & Outs of Scholarship Scams
+» More on This Topic: How to Spot Common Scholarship Scams

 Mind Your Costs